I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kereadstatemutex.md

 <p>If the return value is 1, the state of the mutex object is signaled.</p>

 ## -remarks
 <p>This routine provides an efficient way to poll the signal state of a mutex. <b>KeReadStateMutex</b> reads the state of the mutex without synchronizing its access to the mutex.
-Do not assume that accesses of a mutex state by <b>KeReadStateMutex</b> are mutually exclusive of accesses by routines, such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff553140">KeReleaseMutex</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff553350">KeWaitForSingleObject</a>, that do synchronize their access to the mutex state.</p>

-<p>For more information about mutex objects, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff556417">Mutex Objects</a>.</p>

-<p>This routine provides an efficient way to poll the signal state of a mutex. <b>KeReadStateMutex</b> reads the state of the mutex without synchronizing its access to the mutex.
-Do not assume that accesses of a mutex state by <b>KeReadStateMutex</b> are mutually exclusive of accesses by routines, such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff553140">KeReleaseMutex</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff553350">KeWaitForSingleObject</a>, that do synchronize their access to the mutex state.</p>
+Do not assume that accesses of a mutex state by <b>KeReadStateMutex</b> are mutually exclusive of accesses by routines, such as <a href="..\wdm\nf-wdm-kereleasemutex.md">KeReleaseMutex</a> and <a href="..\wdm\nf-wdm-kewaitforsingleobject.md">KeWaitForSingleObject</a>, that do synchronize their access to the mutex state.</p>

 <p>For more information about mutex objects, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff556417">Mutex Objects</a>.</p>